mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 Builds and deployments were slow, causing delays in delivery.

-Your Responsibility (Task)

-You were expected to improve pipeline efficiency without compromising quality.

-Show that you took ownership of fixing the bottlenecks.

-Actions Taken (What You Did)

 Parallelization: Running tests/build steps in parallel instead of sequential.

 Caching: Using Docker layer caching, dependency caching (Maven, npm, pip, etc.).